And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 1. Receiving Inventory

-2. Storing & Organizing Your Stock the Right Way
+2. Storing & Organizing Stock

 - Group items by product type, size, or sales volume.